 - MDT Funding position.
 Noted positive ongoing discussion with Scottish Government following notification of a reduced allocation. - Impact of UK Budget.
-Confirmed will result in no additional funding to NHS Boards. - Value and Efficiency Activity and Impact.
-Questioned position relating to Adult Social Care and if incorporated Delayed Discharge resource.
-Advised as to operational cost pressures agreed to prepare a separate detailed slide deck for members on this aspect. - Highland HSCP Position.
+Communication was received confirming that it is not anticipated to result in additional funding to NHS Boards. - Value and Efficiency Activity and Impact.
+Questioned position relating to Adult Social Care delivery position and if incorporated Delayed Discharge resource.
+Advised as to operational cost pressures, confirmed that the ASC saving included additional in year quantum increase and agreed to prepare a separate detailed reconciliation for members on this aspect. - Highland HSCP Position.
 Questioned if key pressure areas were related to prescribing and supplementary staffing elements.
 Advised similar cost pressures across the system. - Acute Junior Doctor Rota/Unfunded Services.
 Questioned if new pressures involved.
 Advised these were existing pressures. - Holding Budget Holders to Account.
 Questioned if monthly meetings still being held.
 Advised budget holder meetings were continuing alongside a range of associated activity.
 Challenging area with budget holders questioned where expenditure deviated from planned trajectories.
 Regular meetings on savings activity.
 A balance to be struck. - Savings Pressures.
 Questioned if Services pushing back on savings targets.
 Advised savings methodology subject to regular change in light of associated learning.
 Planning for in year delivery can be a challenge.
 Some activity can generate savings but not necessarily release financial resource.
 Difficult to articulate the overall position in this area.